 - 1. Enter the MAC address (The format for the MAC address is XX-XX-XX-XX-XX.) and IP address in dotted-decimal notation of the computer you wish to add. - 2.
 Click the Save button when finished.

-To modify A Reserved IP address:
+To modify or delete a Reserved IP address: